sankarvj/datasync/README.md

 #EdgeCases

-    1) If we have to hit different APIs for different column update in the same row : (In the tickets table if subject change requires to hit an API and desc change requires different API)

-        Solution 1) Server should handle this since server has the reference of the old row it can easily check which column is updated.

-        Solution 2) In those scenerios we need to create a new model which must embed just the specialbasemodel (Id,RefVal,Synced,Updated) and a tag needs to be added in the main table column 'rp:specialtickets'
+    1) What if the reference of one table points to other table and local db don't have that table ?
+(Say ticket table has assignee id as a column and in the server side assignee id is the userid of users table)

     2) If an API updates two model in the server.
+(Create Ticket API create a ticket and adds the current user to assignee table implicitly)
+       Is that format is good REST API format ?
+Or is it not ?

     3) What if it really updates the server end and fails to update the changes in the localdb ?

     4) What if user changes his time in the local device ?

         Solution 1) Server will update the local time on each response.

+    5) Conflict of two users needs to be shown in UI.
+How ?
+What is the purpose ?

+    6) Tags vs Interface (Tags is too brutal.Use Interface in each class to convert server to db item.
+But I think tags are best)

+    7) Periodic needs to include GET first and then only it should post,put

 #Useful Links